chernikovmoon/6_treeview_w_row_index/README.md

 The main idea is making use of unique indexes for each node and leaf in a tree model, exposed as a row with columns containing items of class QStandardItem.
-This is an example of using a unique index for each row in the QStandardItemModel, which belongs to each item of class MyStandardItem (for each column) of the row.
+This is an example of using a unique index for each row in the QStandardItemModel, which at the same time belongs to each item of class MyStandardItem (for each column) of the row.